sandralindberg/grid-2-grid/README.md

 # grid-2-grid
 Progressive enhanced grid, from inline-block to flexbox to css-grid.
 Not very well tested but it probably works in latest browsers and maybe IE9 - IE11.
 Make sure you do extensive testing before implementing in real project.

+## Note
+	Avoid using col push & col pull, they're fragile and poorly tested, push works when there's only 1 column in row

 ## Classes
 __Container__ will be 100% of screen for `max-width` based on Breakpoints use `container--fixed` class).
 If you want padding when container is 100% then move the padding set in `&--fixed` to `& , &--fixed`.